Catholic Church in England and Wales: Social action

 The Church's principles of social justice influenced initiatives to tackle the challenges of poverty and social inclusion.
 In Southampton, Fr Pat Murphy O'Connor founded the St Dismas Society as an agency to meet the needs of ex-prisoners discharged from Winchester prison.
 Some of St Dismas Society's early members went on to help found the Simon Community in Sussex then in London.
 Their example gave new inspiration to other clergy, such as the Revd Kenneth Leech (CofE) of St Anne's Church, Soho, who helped found the homeless charity Centrepoint, and the Revd Bruce Kenrick (Church of Scotland) who helped found the homeless charity Shelter.
 In 1986 Cardinal Basil Hume established the Cardinal Hume Centre to work with homeless young people, badly housed families and local communities to access accommodation, support and advice, education, training and employment opportunities.

+The Caritas Social Action Network (CSAN), created with the merger of previous organisations, federates the different Catholic actors active in the social field in England and Wales.
+Its counterpart for international development and humanitarian aid is the Catholic Agency for Overseas Development (CAFOD).
+Both organisations are members of Caritas Internationalis and Caritas Europa.
+Diocesan social welfare agencies exist in various dioceses, such as Nugent, an affiliate of the Archdiocese of Liverpool named after Fr James Nugent (1822-1905), Fr Hudson's Society in the Archdiocese of Birmingham, and Catholic Care in the Diocese of Leeds.

 In 2006 Cardinal Cormac Murphy-O'Connor instituted an annual Mass in Support of Migrant Workers at Westminster Cathedral in partnership with the ethnic chaplains of Brentwood, Southwark and Westminster.

+Education

+As of June 2024 there are over 2,100 Catholic places of education – nurseries, schools, special schools, colleges, and universities – in England and Wales.
+The Catholic Church operated the largest network of academies in England.

+Controversies

-Adoption controversy
+Adoption

 On 3 November 2016, John Bingham, Head of Media at the Church of England, reported in The Daily Telegraph that Cardinal Vincent Nichols officially acknowledged that the Catholic Church in England and Wales had pressured young unmarried mothers in the country to put their children up for adoption in agencies linked to the Catholic Church throughout the decades following World War II and offered an apology.